The Center for Simulation and Research at Cincinnati Children’s is one of the largest simulation and education facilities in the region.

 The Simulation Center has more than 20 patient simulators, from adult, child and toddler to newborn.
 The diverse range allows for tremendous flexibility in designing curricula.

 The simulators create real-time responses to critical injury or medical interventions.
-They feature a realistic airway, pulmonary, cardiovascular, metabolic and neurological systems.
-Additionally, simulators can be programmed to display a wide range of physiologic conditions and symptoms to create dynamic trainings for healthcare professionals.
+They feature realistic airway, pulmonary, cardiovascular, metabolic and neurological systems.
+Additionally, simulators can be programmed to display a wide range of physiologic conditions and symptoms to create dynamic training for healthcare professionals.